-Skills and Indicators Consistently Occasionally Seldom Not Applicable Team uses information and careful observation to determine the meaning of behavior 3 2 1 NA Invites family to participate in behavior support process from the beginning Accommodates family schedule for meetings Engages in objective observation Systematically collects data about child behavior Completes comprehensive interviews with families and others who care for child Reviews all documentation related to the child (i.e. child's medical records, anecdotal notes, observations, assessments, screening, parent/family information, etc.)
+Skills and Indicators Seldom Not Applicable am uses information and careful observation to determine the meaning behavior 3 2 1 NA Invites family to participate in behavior support process from the beginning Accommodates family schedule for meetings ☐ Engages in objective observation Systematically collects data about child behavior Completes comprehensive interviews with families and others who care for child Reviews all documentation related to the child (i.e. child's medical records, anecdotal notes, observations, assessments, screening, parent/family information, etc.)

-hing practice) NO IN PROGESS Goal (based on a selected teaching practice) ng on is: (copy this right off the Needs Assessment) The teaching practice I am working on is: (copy this right off the Needs Assessment) ice (time, day, part of routine) I will work on this teaching practice (time, day, part hing practice with (specific children) (Optional) I will work on this teaching practice with ill do if you are implementing this teaching practice) I will: (describe exactly what you will do if you are implementing this teaching practice) eve My Goal RESOURCES NEEDED DUE DATE Action Steps to Help Me Achieve My Goal Prepare to Collect Data have met your goal?
-(Remember to focus on implementation of the teaching practice) out implementation of this teaching practice?
-(Will you record how often you used the practice? in responded?) out implementation of this teaching practice?
-(Will you record how often you used the practice?
-How will you know when you have met your goal?
-(Remember to focus on implemen
+Goal (based on a selected teaching practice) The teaching practice I am working on is: (copy this right off the Needs Assessment) I will work on this teaching practice (time, day, part of routine) (Optional) I will work on this teaching practice with (spec eific children) I will: (describe exactly what you will do if you are implementing this teaching practice) Action Steps to Help Me Achieve My Goal RESOURCES NEEDED DUE DATE Prepare to Collect Data How will you know when you have met your goal?
+(Remember to focus on implementation of the teaching practice) What data will you collect about implementation of this teaching practice?
+(Will you record how often you used the practice What you did?
+How the children responded?)